Eugene Radio Frequency Interference (RFI) Information

 In most cases, the person creating the RFI is responsible.
 If, for instance, a person has an aquarium and the heater is generating RFI in excess of FCC limits, the operator of the device is responsible for making sure that the device generating the RFI is operating within FCC specifications as outlined in Part 15 and Part 18 of the FCC rules.

 See this recent enforcement letter from the FCC, sent to a person with horticultural lighting generating RFI.

 Who is responsible for enforcement of RFI complaints?

 The FCC licenses radio transmission and reception stations in the United States.
 As part of that responsibility, the FCC is the regulatory agency charged with maintaining the licensed radio frequencies to be free of harmful interference, (RFI).

-Such licensed frequencies include, but are not limited to those used by fire, police, cellular phone services, cable TV, amateur radio, as well as commercial radio and television broadcasting.
+Such licensed frequencies include, but are not limited to, those used by fire, police, cellular phone services, cable TV, amateur radio, and commercial radio and television broadcasting.
 Ultimately, it is the FCC’s responsibility to take enforcement actions against those generating RFI that negatively impacts the authorized users of licensed radio frequencies.

 More information about RFI can be found at the following links: